 This is my trusted brioche dough recipe I use again and again.
 This recipe yields about 2 1/2 lbs of raw brioche dough, enough for 1 regular sized (8-1/2″ x 4-1/2″ x 2-1/2″ inches), two mini loaves, or about 2 dozen donuts.
 This basic brioche dough recipe can be taken and used for a brioche loaf, brioche donuts, brioche pull-apart bread, or any brioche variation you like.

 Brioche used to be quite baffling to me.
-And even still, sometimes I’ll try out a different brioche recipe because I bought a cute new cookbook and it has a recipe with more eggs/all-purpose flour/less yeast/whatever, and it won’t turn out as well as the standard one that I developed over a year ago.
+And even still, sometimes I’ll try out a different brioche recipe because I bought a cute new cookbook.
+It has a recipe with more eggs/all-purpose flour/less yeast/whatever, and it won’t turn out as well as the standard one that I developed over a year ago.
 This brioche dough recipe is my gold-star.

 - Use bread flour